 • Ability to migrate or pivot as needs change

-How We Reviewed Each Blogging Platform
+How I Reviewed Each Blogging Platform

 Those interviews validated strengths and limitations—from monetization hurdles to creative freedom and migration concerns.
 There’s no one-size-fits-all platform: choose based on your goals, technical comfort, and how much control you want over SEO and design.

-Our final takeaway: WordPress with Hostinger is still the best starting point if you want to own your site, customize freely, and build durable monetization over time.
+My final takeaway: WordPress with Hostinger is still the best starting point if you want to own your site, customize freely, and build durable monetization over time.